-If commissioner Roger Goodell and team owners are taken out of the equation, the top villain left to direct all anger towards is a target big enough to see/hate from all across the country.
+If commissioner Roger Goodell and team owners are taken out of the equation, the top villain left to direct all anger towards is a target big enough to see and hate from anywhere in the country.

-After Brady’s infamous Deflategate scandal, fans from essentially every team around the league finally had some solid ammunition to put the Evil Empire on blast, especially the Indianapolis Colts who were on the wrong end of TB12’s underinflated balls.
+After Brady’s infamous Deflategate scandal, fans from pretty much every team around the league finally had some solid ammunition to put the Evil Empire on blast, especially the Indianapolis Colts who were on the wrong end of TB12’s underinflated balls.
+(No pun intended.
+Yikes.)

-As for the fans who took advantage of their tunnel seats, well played.
+As for the Indy fans who took advantage of their tunnel seats, well played.

 14. So Bad It’s Good

-Let’s be honest, the fact that every single sign on this list isn’t made by a Cleveland Browns fan took an unholy amount of restraint.
+Let’s be honest, the fact that every single sign on this list isn’t of a Cleveland Browns fan trashing their team took an unholy amount of restraint.
 Hard times make for creative minds – it’s like the beauty only a struggling artist can create… but sadder.

-If the Browns can’t beat any NFL teams, but they’ll try and try again…
+If the Browns can’t beat any NFL teams, they’ll try and try again.

-When trying again repeatedly doesn’t work, it’s time for another approach.
+When repeatedly trying again for years and years doesn’t work, it’s time for a completely new approach.

 Bring on the college teams, baby.

-Even the thought of Cleveland fans roaring as the Browns actually take the field to face NCAA powerhouse Alabama Crimson Tide is as hilarious as it is depressing.
+Just the thought of Cleveland fans roaring as the Browns actually take the field to face the NCAA powerhouse Alabama Crimson Tide is every bit as hilarious as it is depressing.